Student Resources: Writing Mathematics with LaTeX

 Getting LaTeX on your own computer

 The standard TeX distribution for OS X is is MacTeX.
-The current version is MacTeX-2012.
-It includes the front ends TeXShop and TeXworks, both in the folder /Applications/TeX.
-The installation is straightforward, simply run the MacTeX installer package.
+It includes the TeXShop front end in the folder /Applications/TeX.
+The installation is straightforward: simply run the MacTeX installer package.
 For further information, see the LaTeX on Macintosh page.

 The standard TeX distribution for Windows is is MikTeX.
-The current version is 2.9.
 Under normal circumstances, you should install the "Basic" MikTeX system.
 This installs the most commonly used TeX packages; more exotic packages will be downloaded automatically as needed.
 MikTeX includes the TeXworks front end.
 (Look under MikTeX 2.9 in the Start Menu.)
 See the LaTeX on Windows page for further information.